Facilities management: Single-use plastics

 Single-use plastics and their catastrophic impact on the environment have forced organisations to reconsider the way they work – and facilities management is no exception.
 How is the sector responding, asks Antony Law?

 Given the sheer volume in use today, it’s easy to forget that plastic is still a relatively new material.
 It’s barely more than 100 years since Bakelite, the first fully synthetic plastic, was invented by Belgian chemist Leo Baekeland in 1907.
-But subsequently, we’ve produced 8.3bn tonnes in total, or enough to cover every inch of the UK ankle-deep 10 times over.
+But subsequently, we’ve produced 8.3bn tonnes in total, or enough to cover every inch of the UK ankle-deep ten times over.

 The widespread use of plastic is no doubt because it is durable, water-resistant, hygienic and, perhaps most importantly, very cheap to manufacture.
 But plastic is also destructive.
 It’s choking our oceans and waterways and, shockingly, 91 per cent of all plastic ever made has never been recycled, with the majority of it ending up in oceans or landfill.

-As concerning as that all is, the larger, more visible pieces of plastic present just 1 part of the problem.
+As concerning as that all is, the larger, more visible pieces of plastic present just one part of the problem.
 Mounting research now shows that microplastics, the tiny debris left behind once consumer products and industrial plastic waste break down, are even more pervasive and possibly even more damaging.
 A recent study from Bangor University, for example, found up to 1,000 pieces of microplastic per litre of water collected from the River Tame near Manchester, with similar findings recorded at different locations around the world.
 These particles are now known to be present throughout food chains, but the harm they cause to humans and animals is yet to be fully understood.

 A stream of bad news combined with distressing documentary images has forced the public to reconsider what it throws away.
 In response, some organisations have committed to drastic reduction or even total elimination of single-use items in their supply chains.
 While some of this work is being carried out internally by clients, there is as much emphasis on facilities management partners to provide a sustainable service and change the culture.